NotchArrow/EnchantmentsUnbound/README.md

 Sharpness VIII = 2 Sharpness VII...
 8 Sharpness V (7x 39 levels)

+You can also customize the max level for every enchantment individually (default: 255)

 # Dependencies
 ### 📜 [Fabric API](https://modrinth.com/mod/fabric-api)
 Enchantments Unbound must be installed on the **server-side** (can be singleplayer)